 Today, the Runga are primarily farmers, using hoe cultivation and irrigation techniques.
-Millet and wheat are the main crops grown, but onions, garlic, and melons are also cultivated.
-Stock breeding is another important activity for the Runga.
-Horses, cattle, goats, sheep, and chickens are raised for milk, butter, wool, eggs, meat, sacrifice, and trade.
+Millet and wheat are their main crops, but onions, garlic, and melons are also cultivated.
+Livestock production is another important activity for the Runga.
+Horses, cattle, goats, sheep, and chickens are raised for milk, butter, wool, eggs, meat, sacrifice and trade.
 Both men and women participate in the field work, but men alone do the clearing of the land and other heavy work.
 Men also tend to the animals, trade at local markets, and make family decisions.
-The women milk the animals, brew a millet beer, and prepare a daily millet-based porridge.
+The women milk the animals, brew a millet beer and prepare a daily millet-based porridge.
 They are also responsible for domestic duties, such as caring for the children.

 Although some Runga live in large towns in clustered huts, many live in compact rural villages.
 The huts in the villages are grouped in compounds surrounded by grass mat fences.
 The houses are usually round, with cone-shaped, thatched roofs.

 Runga marriages occur when the men are in their twenties and the women are in their late teens.
 Polygyny (having more than one wife) prevails but is restricted to the Muslim limit of four wives.
 When a couple marries, they live with the bride's family for two years then move into their own newly built house.
 Subsequent wives live in their own huts, but the first wife is "chief" over them.

 Many practice folk Islam, that is, animism with a veneer of Sunni Islam.
 The remainder are Sunni Muslims.
 They also engage in Sufiism, a mystic form of Islam.

 Most of the Runga accepted Islam around the seventeenth century.
 Today, the majority of the Runga in the Central African Republic are Sunni Muslims, with the rest practicing animism (belief than objects and forces in nature have spirits).